swiftype/swiftype-autocomplete-jquery/README.md

 	$('#st-search-input').swiftype({
 		renderFunction: customRenderFunction,
-		fetchFields: ['title','genre','published_on'],
+		fetchFields: {'books': ['title','genre','published_on']},
-		searchFields: ['title'],
+		searchFields: {'books': ['title']},
 		engineKey: 'jaDGyzkR6iYHkfNsPpNK'
 	});

-Similarly to the `fetchFields` option, `searchFields` accepts an array of fields on which you would like the user's query to match.
+Similarly to the `fetchFields` option, `searchFields` accepts a hash containing an array of fields for each document_type on which you would like the user's query to match.

 #### Specifying additional query conditions